 Email from Familiar Site or Sender Saying You Received Money, Owe Money, or Need to Update Password/Information

 There are times when real sites may alert you of account credits or information, etc. The best way to determine if credit is legit is to visit the website directly or contact customer support.
 If you see an account credit – or balance owed – and was not expecting it, do not click on any links.
-First, use your mouse or finger keypad to scroll and hover over the links and make sure the URL’s are legitimate.
+First, use your mouse or finger keypad to scroll and hover over the links and make sure the URLs are legitimate.
 If you are not sure, search them on Social Catfish.

 Often these hyperlinks are fake and will redirect you to a phishing site that will install malware or ask you to verify bank information, then steal and sell it on the dark web.
-Beware, as these emails may come from (seemingly) reputable sources: Amazon, PayPal, etc. If you look at their ‘reply to’ address, it will not be the actual address for those sites.
+Beware, as these emails may come from (seemingly) reputable sources: Amazon, PayPal, etc. If you look at their reply-to address, it will not be the actual address for those sites.
 Do a Social Catfish search of the email address before you take action:

-Someone You Know Asks For Help
+Email From Someone You Know Asking For Help

 You receive an email asking for help from a relative or acquaintance.
 Being a concerned friend, you follow the link to wire them money or pay them through Paypal.
 Good idea?
 Usually not!

-More than likely your friend or relatives account has been hacked or compromised, and your funds will be stolen.
+More than likely your friend or relatives’ account has been hacked or compromised, and your funds will be stolen.
 If someone you trust does ask for money, contact them by phone directly and verify the request.
 Even then, use caution or go through your bank’s branch to prevent fraud.
 Remember, most people don’t need money on the fly!

-Recognized Sender, Unrecognized Links
+Email From Recognized Sender, Unrecognized Links

 The sender has a catchy name.
 Their writing style is notable.
 Maybe they are seeking new friends or need help cashing a check.
 Whatever their request, if someone you don’t know sends you an email, assume it is fake.
-There may be times when a product is sold on Craigslist, a home or apartment is listed for rent, or a job position is advertised, and unknown people email you.
-Assume that a percentage of senders are not whom they seem.
+There may be times when a product is sold on Craigslist, home or apartment is listed for rent, or a job position is advertised, and unknown people email you.
+Assume that a percentage of senders are not who they seem.